OnurGumus/onurgumus.github.io/_posts/2020-12-27-Functional-Programming.md

 layout: default

-title: "Why functional programming : Purity"
+title: "Functional programming: Enemy of the state"

 date: 2022-12-27-00:00:00 -0000